NeoAxis/NeoAxisEngine/README.md

 </ul>

 <h2>Frequently Asked Questions</h2>
-<h3>Did I understand correctly that the NeoAxis Engine is provided free of charge with full source code, while the royalties are completely absent?
-I should not even add splash screen when starting my game, just mention it in the credits?</h3>
+<b>Did I understand correctly that the NeoAxis Engine is provided free of charge with full source code, while the royalties are completely absent?
+I should not even add splash screen when starting my game, just mention it in the credits?</b>
 That's right.
 However, we will be glad of any help in the development of the engine, including its popularization.